steven-hosking/PersonalDetailsChallenge/README.md

 Operating on an existing files is exactly the same.

-You can also use `PersonalDetails.add` method to provide raw information to add a new peron.
+You can also use `pdinfo.add` method to provide raw information to add a new peron.

 ```python